Pelk89/TF_Custom_Training_Callbacks/README.md

 ### Modify on_epoch_end()

-Now to the more complex part of the modification of the algorithm.
-Normally its method is called on every end of an epoch during training.
-In our case we additionally need to pass the loss of our validation dataset on every epoch end of our training to the method.
+Normally the method is called on every end of an epoch during training.
+In our case we additionally need to pass the loss of our validation dataset and the epoch to *epoch_end()* on every epoch end of our training

 ```python
 # Original Callback found in tf.keras.callbacks.Callback